wayneparrott/ezar-facedetector/README.md

 *Note: because of the ezAR camera requirement the app will only perform correctly when installed on a real mobile device.*

+##Use Alternative WebView
+The ezAR VideoOverlay plugin supports both standard and the alternative Crosswalk WebView for Android and WKWebView for iOS.
+To enable one of these alternative webviews comment the specific plugin entries in the config.xml file.

 ##ezAR Docs and Tech Support
 See [ezartech.com](http://ezartech.com) for documentation and support.